rfoong8983/calculator/README.md

 # The TI-80-poor
 A simple calculator built in JavaScript and visualized with React!
-Tests included
+Tests included!

 ### Application Details
 There are two main components that handle the updating of the UI: Calculator and Button.
 There is also a Calculator model which manages which buttons have been pressed and which the actual calculations.